 Are efficient and fair elections important to you?
 Would you like to serve your community, meet your neighbors, and help preserve the sanctity of the right to vote?
 The Board of Elections is seeking personable, energetic people of integrity to staff the polls.
-If this sounds like you, then we have a place for you on Election Day!
-The following is provided to answer some of the more frequently asked questions.
+Chatham County citizens from all backgrounds are needed to serve as poll workers.
+Will you join us?

 Come in person to the Chatham County Board of Elections office, located at 1117 Eisenhower Drive, Suite F, with your Georgia

 Driver's License or other appropriate picture identification.
 Our office is open Monday through Friday, from 8am to 5pm.
 While in the office you will complete the application

 package, including a consent form for the required background check, and a Form W-4 Employee's Withholding Allowance Certificate.
 We will contact you approximately one month prior

 If you have not been contacted prior to an election, be sure to call and let us know that you are available.